Jumbopushpop112/260-Startup/notes.md

 const root = ReactDOM.createRoot(document.getElementById("root"));
 root.render(<App />);
-Pay close attention to what each chooses to do
+Pay close attention to what each line chooses to do

 ## React Part 2: Reactivity